Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition:: we find a plant without a label
       :class: toggle

-         This is unfortunate, but happens. what we do is to put a new label to the plant, and to clearly state that the label is a replacement of an original one.
+         This is unfortunate, but happens.
+What we do is to put a new label to the plant, and to clearly state that the label is a replacement of an original one.
 We then handle the case as if it was a new accession, plus we clearly mark